vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 I skipped my run on this day due to overnight rain resulting in wet sidewalks.
 There is also a nontrivial probability of further rain, though it's not high enough in and of itself.

+## 2023-11-22: skipped run and strength exercises due to planned outside trip with lots of walking

+I'm planning to walk extensively during an outside trip later today, so I'm skipping my run and strength exercises in order to conserve my energy.